Vitaintelligence/cleints-web/docs/Development Plan.md

 - Added top-of-page proof summary (stars + metrics) and micro-trust.
 - Implemented 7‑Day Quickstart plan and additional CTA.
 - Added mobile sticky CTA and a configurable checkout URL wiring with WhatsApp fallback.
+- Replaced generic Course Overview with an Offer Stack (priced bonuses + total value) and added a Creative Swipe Showcase with copy buttons.

 ## Next Candidates
 - Wire actual checkout URL to the primary CTA.